6 Must-Do Strategies For Recruiting Nursing Students

 AACN contends that demand for nursing programs remains strong, but schools should take efforts to ensure that they are positioning their programs to appeal to a wider pool of prospects.

 The Prospective Nursing Student Journey

-As college and university nursing programs, particularly RN to Bachelor's degree programs, invest in marketing new programs, it’s important for them to understand the unique customer journey for a prospective nursing student.
-Our June 2015 online survey of current and admitted nursing students dug into their preferences, priorities, concerns, and motivations in researching and selecting a nursing program.
+As colleges and universities invest in marketing new programs, particularly RN to Bachelor's degree programs, it’s important for them to understand the unique customer journey for a prospective nursing student.
+Our online survey of current and admitted nursing students dug into their preferences, priorities, concerns, and motivations when researching and selecting a nursing program.
 The following data is based on responses from high school students accepted to nursing programs and current undergraduate nursing students.